Tech Content

 How Do Smart Contracts Work

-In more technical terms, the process of creating a smart contract can be broken down into a few steps.
-First, a smart contract forms as an agreement between two or more parties.
+In more technical terms, creating a smart contract can be broken down into a few steps—first, a smart contract forms an agreement between two or more parties.
 Once established, the two sides can agree on conditions for the smart contract to be considered complete.
-The conditions are written into the smart contract, then encrypted and stored in the blockchain network.
+The requirements are written into the smart contract, then encrypted and stored in the blockchain network.

 Once the contract is complete, the transaction is recorded on the blockchain.
 Then, all nodes would update their copy of the blockchain with this transaction, updating the new “state” of the network.

-Smart contracts are used to control the transfer of digital currencies or assets between parties.
+Smart contracts control the transfer of digital currencies or assets between parties.
 They define rules and conditions around an agreement, including penalties, and automatically enforce all contractual obligations.

 Where smart contracts can be used: